jpegleg/your_grace/README.md

 And then say goodbyte to your regular root bash shell.

+To more fully lock it away, use the desu version of the install script:

+chmod =x desu_install_your_grace

+./desu_install_your_grace

+And then say goodbyte to your regular root bash shell, and regular root shells.

 Navigate the menus to execute different tasks on the CLI.

 Added packages from after your_grace is installed are tracked in /opt/added/packages.list